LacunaOmnibus/MontyLacuna/doc/getting_started_writing.rst

 Test Scripts
 ------------
 There are a bunch of test scripts in ``INSTALLDIR/t/``.
-These are not meant to be attached to any test harness, and almost all the code in all of the scripts has been commented out.
+These are not meant to be attached to any test harness, and almost all the code in those scripts has been commented out.

 Instead of automated unit tests, those are to-be-run-manually test scripts.
 You can run them as you like, but you'll need to edit each one to make sense